 Friends and colleagues can be unsure how to support you through your breast cancer.

-The section on helping a family member, friend or colleague with breast cancer has some suggestions from women who have had breast cancer or you can download BCNA’s Helping a friend or colleague with breast cancer brochure.
-It may be helpful to give a copy to your friend or workplace at the same time you disclose your diagnosis with them.
+Helping a friend or colleague with breast cancer has suggestions from women who have had breast cancer or download BCNA’s brochure Helping a friend or colleague with breast cancer.
+It may be helpful to give a copy to your friend or workplace at the same time you disclose your diagnosis to them.

 Serena and Katriona met as nursing colleagues.
 They're taking on the Gold Coast double to raise funds for BCNA.